How to install WSL on Windows 10 (2024)

-This guide will teach you the steps to install the Windows Subsystem for Linux 2 on Windows 10.
+In this guide, I will teach you the steps to install the Windows Subsystem for Linux (version 2) on Windows 10.

 To install Windows Subsystem for Linux on Windows 10, use these steps: